Chancellor's Past Featured Scholars

 Congrats to this month's Featured Scholars, Alaina Boudreau and Matt Schmidlin!

 Both of these scholars graduated this December and are already making waves in their own professional fields.
 Alaina graduated a semester early and can be found working as an Admissions Representative for SIU School of Law.
 Matt is currently working for Renewable Energy Group in Geismar, Louisiana as a process engineer in a refinery making renewable diesel and biodiesel.
-Find out what more graduates of our fine program are doing here.

 Thank you both!!